-In this work, we introduced \method, a benchmark for evaluating AI agents on complex, open-ended enterprise deep research tasks that require reasoning over both public and private data.
-Unlike prior benchmarks focused on surface-level or web-only queries, \method~offers 15 persona-grounded tasks situated in realistic enterprise contexts and evaluated through an environment that integrates real-world enterprise applications and heterogeneous data formats.
-We also presented the DRBench Agent (DRBA) as a strong baseline and analyzed its behavior across planning strategies and backbone models.
-Our results show that while agents are generally effective at avoiding distractors and capable of producing structured reports, they still struggle to consistently extract decision-critical insights.
-Adaptive planning improves recall of injected insights, while lightweight strategies tend to preserve factual accuracy, underscoring the difficulty of balancing exploration with reliability.
-Looking ahead, we plan to extend \method~with tasks requiring cross-file integration, reasoning across modalities such as PDFs and chats, and richer distractors.
-We also aim to add multimodal sources like images and video, as well as privacy-sensitive tasks to assess data protection.
-Together, these extensions will move research agents closer to enterprise readiness and provide a stronger foundation for studying deep research in realistic organizational settings.
+In this work, we introduced \method, a benchmark for evaluating AI agents on complex enterprise deep research tasks that require reasoning over both public and private data. \method~provides 100 persona-grounded tasks situated in realistic enterprise environments, integrating heterogeneous data formats and real-world applications.
+We also presented DRBench Agent (DRBA) as a strong baseline and analyzed its behavior across planning strategies and backbone models.
+Our results show that while agents effectively avoid distractors and produce structured reports, they still struggle to reliably extract decision-critical insights.
+Adaptive planning improves insight recall, whereas simpler strategies better preserve factual accuracy, highlighting a fundamental trade-off between exploration and reliability.